rikulo/rikulo-docs/docs/Getting_Started/Hello_World.md

 > It is harmless if running on a desktop browser.

 Then, you visit this page to see how it works in live.

-> In this example, we don't specify where to show the user interface, and [View.addToDocument()](api:view) will, by default, insert it under the document's `body` tag.
-However, depending on your requirement, you can put different hierarchy of views into different parts of the document.
-Please refer to [Embed in HTML Page](../Views/Fundamentals/Embed_in_HTML_Page.md) for details.